-(b) Sensitivity analysis
+(b) Sensitivity Analysis

 The impact of any change in the exchange rates and interest rate on the investment securities relating to any series is offset by the foreign exchange rate and interest rate changes on the debt securities issued under the series.
-Any difference is borne by the Swap Counterparty and thus the exchange rate and interest rate changes have no net impact on the profit and loss of the Company.
+Any difference is borne by the Swap Counterparty and thus the exchange rate and interest rate changes have no net impact on the statement of comprehensive income of the Company.